thomasdunlap/TensorFlow-Traffic-Sign-Classification/writeup_template.md

 ![Bar Chart of Training Examples][bar_train]

-Of the 43 unique labels, there is a wide variance in the number of examples in each category.
-I also visualized a random image from the training set, like this one:
+There is a wide variance in number of examples across the 43 types of signs.
+I also visualized a random image from the training set, to get a feel for what the images looked like:

-![random image][image2] <= put real image.
+![random image][random_img] <= put real image.

 ### Design and Test a Model Architecture